CLOSE

 PR = none.

-An introduction to the study of theology, including what theology is and how theology is done.
-Students will develop the ability to read, think, speak, and write appreciatively and critically, through a focus on unity and difference in Christian belief and practice.
-Full course description coming soon.
+An introduction to theological study generally (including its historical, systematic, moral, and ecumenical dimensions).
+Students will develop their ability to read, think, speak, and write appreciatively and critically, through a focus on unity and difference in Christian belief and practice.
+Full Course Description

 Fall 2024 Course Schedule (all courses 6:00 to 8:30 pm, except where noted):